fbpx

 • The upper line is called the resistance line.
 This acts as a roof, where the price is pushed back down whenever it nears it.

-I’ve highlighted something with a red ring, something extremely important – previous resistance turned into support.
+I’ve highlighted something with the red ring, something important – previous resistance turned into support.

-We finally broke above the resistance line, and “successfully tested it as support”, meaning that we fell back down to the line, but bounced back up (like you see in the red ring above).
+We finally broke above the resistance line, and “successfully tested it as support”, meaning that after breaking above it we fell back down to the line, but bounced back up (like you see in the red ring above).

 When you see stuff like that, previous resistance turned into support, it’s time to buy.